 By default, this screen shows a readout of the current firmware versions.
 The Update file provides a firmware upgrade functionality via this screen.
 When the camera is done uploading and processing the update, it will automatically reboot.
-See How to update a CM40 or CM70 series camera on the website for more information.

 Execute the following steps to perform a firmware upgrade.